Lillian Osborne High School: Extracurricular student activities

-Clubs at the school include Mathematics and Computer Science Contest Club, Gay Straight Alliance, Black Students Association Club, Dungeons and Dragons Club, Afrobeats, Students for the Community, Debate club, and Bollywood Club.
+Clubs at the school include Mathematics and Computer Science Contest Club, Gay Straight Alliance, Black Students Association Club, Dungeons and Dragons Club, Afrobeats, Students for the Community, Debate club, Bollywood Club, among many others.

 Debate team

 In 2014, Lillian Osborne's Debate team won in both categories and sent more teams than any other school in the province to Provincials.
 Lillian Osborne also won Best Debate Team in Alberta 2013–2014.

 In 2023, Lillian Osborne's Debate team sent a team to nationals twice, having a student win Top Speaker at Provincials.

-Student council

-This council at Lillian is responsible for creating events, including: Welcome-Week, Hallo-Week, Winter-Week, LOHS dance, Touch of Class, Lillian Osborne Rockathon, and Culturama.
-The SSC (Student Solidarity Committee) is made up of around 8 students, all selected through past merits and has the positions of Co-president and Research & Marketing.